Employment

 Essential Duties and Responsibilities:

-• Other duties, functions and special assignments as directed by the Public Safety Director.
+• Other duties, functions and special assignments as directed by the Executive Director.

 Knowledge, Skills and Abilities:

-• Proficiency with Microsoft Office applications, including (Word, Excel, Outlook, etc).
+• Proficiency with computers and common software applications (i.e. Microsoft Word, Excel, Outlook, etc).

 • Ability to demonstrate excellent oral and written communication skills.

-• Excellent knowledge of ability to enforce the policies and procedures of the GNFA.
+• Excellent knowledge of and ability to administer all policies and procedures of the GNFA.

 Other: